 - Do not allow them to use steam because this introduces unneeded moisture into your air conditioning system, and although the moisture on the airflow side of your ducts will soon evaporate, steamers will also blow moisture into areas that do not receive air circulation (joints, etc.) which is a recipe for mold growth.
 Don’t allow unnatural moisture into your HVAC system.
 Take a look at: How Do You Prevent Mold?

 - Ask them for their contractor’s license – do not hire an unlicensed duct cleaning company because there will be no insurance that the job will be done correctly, and it will be impossible to take recourse against them if it isn’t.
 We are talking about a $1000 investment here, so do some research.

 - As with any contractor, ask for a price quote (also known as a “bid”) prior to hiring them.
 They should not be charging you by the hour and should give you a price upfront.

-Cleaning your air conditioning ducts sounds like a good idea, but to be perfectly honest it is mostly marketing and hype in my opinion.
-I wouldn’t go as far as to call it a scam, per se, but I would tell you to be careful with your money when you start asking yourself, should I have my air ducts cleaned?
-If you follow proper preventative HVAC maintenance practices, then you really shouldn’t have to have your AC ducts cleaned, and if you do decide to do it then it should only be a one-time thing.
-If you do decide to go through with it, thats okay but I’d recommend you follow the tips above and try not to buy into the hype too much.
+Cleaning your air conditioning ducts sounds like a good idea, but to be perfectly honest it is mostly marketing and hype, in my not-so-humble opinion.
+I wouldn’t go as far as to call it a scam, per se, but I would tell you to be careful with your money when you start asking yourself, “should I have my air ducts cleaned?”
+If you follow proper preventative HVAC maintenance practices, then you really shouldn’t have to have your AC ducts cleaned, and if you do decide to do it, then it should only be a one-time thing.
+If you do decide to go through with it, thats okay, but I’d recommend you follow the tips above and try not to buy into the hype too much.
 For more information on other related air conditioning topics, visit the ASM Air Conditioning Blog.
 If you live in Santa Clarita and the Southern California area, give us a call and we’d be happy to help you: Contact All Systems Mechanical.